Current Lab Members

 Rajat (Raj) Dhyani

-Rajat carried out graduate work with Prof. Naveen Kumar Navani at the Indian Institute of Technology, Roorkee, where he developed biosensors for the early diagnosis of cancer and amino-acid-related metabolic disorders and investigated the possibility of using peptide-coated nanoparticles as an antibacterial agent.
-He is now turning his focus to the study of dual-function RNAs to gain molecular insights into the base pairing and small protein activities and the competition between the two functions.
+Rajat conducted graduate work with Prof. Naveen Kumar Navani at the Indian Institute of Technology, Roorkee, where he developed biosensors for the early diagnosis of cancer and amino-acid-related metabolic disorders and investigated the possibility of using peptide-coated nanoparticles as an antibacterial agent.
+He has turned his attention to testing computational predictions of small protein-coding ORFs and their functions.

 NIH, Building 49, Room 1A-35